Adri6336/gpt-voice-conversation-chatbot/README.md

 #### Keyboard

-- **SPACEBAR**: This starts a recording.
-Whatever you say will be then transcribed and sent to GPT (if it passes filters).
+- **SPACEBAR**: This starts and stops a recording.
+Whatever you say will be then transcribed and sent to GPT (if it passes filters) once you press space a second time.

 - **ESCAPE**: This exits without memorizing.

 - **Q**: This quits and has bot remember details about you and your conversations (data is saved in the text file called memories.txt)

-- **P**: This attempts to cancel a request to GPT.
-It will either prevent transcribing of message or will avoid sending it to GPT.
+- **P**: This is a depreciated command to cancel a message.
+Now just say, "please cancel a message" while recording to cancel.

 #### Voice Commands